ratpack/ratpack/ratpack-manual/src/content/chapters/37-pac4j.md

 # Pac4j

-The `ratpack-pac4j` extension provides authentication support via integration with [pac4j](https://github.com/pac4j/pac4j).
+The `ratpack-pac4j` extension provides authentication and authorization support via integration with [pac4j](https://github.com/pac4j/pac4j).

-The pac4j library is an authentication engine which abstracts over different authentication protocols such as OAuth, CAS, OpenID (Connect), SAML, Google App Engine and HTTP (form and basic auth).
+The pac4j library is a security engine which abstracts over different authentication protocols such as OAuth, CAS, OpenID (Connect), SAML, Google App Engine and HTTP (form and basic auth) as well as custom authentication mechanisms (e.g. database backed).
-It is also possible to use custom authentication mechanisms (e.g. database backed).
+It also supports various authorization mechanisms: roles / permissions checks, CSRF token, security headers, etc.

 The [`RatpackPac4j`](api/ratpack/pac4j/RatpackPac4j.html) class provides the entirety of the integration.
 This class provides static methods that provide handler implementations along with other finer grained constructs for use within your handler implementations.